raphael-proust/raphael-proust.github.io/code/lwt-part-3.md

 [← Back to part 1](/code/lwt-part-1.html)
 [← Back to part 2](/code/lwt-part-2.html)

-In this 2-part introduction/tutorial to Lwt, we collect a few remarks that are of little interest to users of Lwt.
+In this part 3 of this 2-part introduction/tutorial to Lwt, we collect a few remarks that are of lesser interest to users of Lwt.
+Specifically, topics that are unimportant for building a mental model of Lwt.
+We also collect addenda:

+- [2020-07](#addendum-non-obvious-evaluation-order): a walkthrough of the execution of a small example program to demonstrate a potential source of bugs.

 # Historical baggage